11 Keto Foods to Add to Your MenuArticle posted in: Diet & Nutrition

-Believe it or not, olive oil-based mayonnaise is a South Beach and Keto-Friendly South Beach Diet Plan food.
+Believe it or not, olive oil-based mayonnaise is a South Beach Diet-approved food.
 Just one tablespoon contains zero grams of net carbs.
 That’s right: zero.
 Imagine the possibilities—egg and chicken salads, dipping sauces for your veggies and meats, creamy dips, deviled eggs, BLT lettuce wraps…we can go on and on about the food.
 Nutritionally speaking, you’re getting some good stuff, too: According to the Mayo Clinic, mayo contains mono- and polyunsaturated fatty acids from the olive oil and nutrients from eggs.

 6. Coconut Oil

-Not all oils are created the same and coconut oil is built for the keto diet.
+Not all oils are created the same and coconut oil is built for the low-carb diet.
 Here’s why: Coconut oil contains medium-chain triglycerides (MCTs) and when you eat foods with these specific fats, they go straight to the liver where they’re used as a quick source of energy (ketones).
-A February 2015 study published in the Journal of Nutrition and Dietetics compared MCTs to LCTs (long-chain triglycerides which comprise most fats in our diets) and foods with MCTs helped subjects decrease body weight, hip and waist circumference, and several specific types of body fat.
-A similar study published in March 1996 in the European Journal of Clinical Nutrition found 13-50 grams of MCTs per day increased energy expenditure by 5 percent, which equates to approximately 120 calories per day.
+A February 2015 study, published in the Journal of Nutrition and Dietetics, compared MCTs to LCTs (long-chain triglycerides which comprise most fats in our diets) and foods with MCTs helped subjects decrease body weight, hip and waist circumference, and several specific types of body fat.
+A similar study, published in the European Journal of Clinical Nutrition, found 13 to 50 grams of MCTs per day increased energy expenditure by five percent, which equates to approximately 120 calories per day.

 You see lettuce; we see cruciferous.
 While leafy and green, arugula is a fiber-rich vegetable in the same family as broccoli, kale and Brussels sprouts.
 According to Medical News, it offers 250 milligrams of nitrate (which has been shown to lower blood pressure), one gram of protein, 20 percent of your daily vitamin A (for eye health), more than 50 percent of vitamin K (for bone health) and eight percent of your vitamin C, folate and calcium.
 It’s terrific in salads but that peppery flavor adds substance to virtually every savory dish.
 Try growing it in your own windowsill; it needs just three hours of sunlight a day.